MountStonne/DGGAN/README.md

 ```
 - Please find your generated data in "generations" folder

-- An evaluation and visualization example is in the file "visualization_example.ipynb"
+- An evaluation and visualization example is in the file "evaluation_visualization.ipynb"

 - Visualization examples are in the folder "visualizations"